nextflow-io/nf-validation/README.md

 ```

 This is all that is needed - Nextflow will automatically fetch the plugin code at run time.

+> [!NOTE]
+> The snippet below will always try to install the latest version, good to make sure
+> that the latest bug fixes are included!
+However, this can cause difficulties if running
+> offline.
+You can pin a specific release using the syntax `nf-validation@0.3.2`

 You can now include the plugin helper functions into your Nextflow pipeline: